Sheldon: She's not my girlfriend.

 - Captain America: A running gag involving Steve Rogers and Sharon Carter during the Mark Waid run on Captain America.
 Played with in that they used to date and have a very strained relationship at present.

-- In the Mega Man comics, Vector Woman frequently teases Protoman and Quake Woman about their "relationship".
+- In the Mega Man (Archie Comics) series, Vector Woman frequently teases Protoman and Quake Woman about their "relationship".

 - In the Captain N: The Game Master comics from the Nintendo Comics System, Princess Lana acknowledges to Samus Aran that Kevin is Not Her Boyfriend.
 The result is your classic Betty and Veronica Love Triangle.